raulaltosaar/raul.earth/_pages/projects.md

 <h2 class="arrow">Live.</h2>

-<h3>A series of visceral musical performances crafted using the Very Real Looper&mdash;an interface built out of a repurposed VR system&mdash;and detritus scavenged from industrial wastelands.</h3>
+<h3>A series of visceral musical performances.
+Crafted using an interface built out of a repurposed VR system and detritus scavenged from industrial wastelands.</h3>

 </a>